ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    {:tip}

 ### Update the BuildConfig and Push the builder image to {{site.data.keyword.registryshort_notm}}
-In this step, you will update the generated BuildConfig section of the generated yaml to point to {{site.data.keyword.registryshort_notm}} namespace and push the generated builder image to {{site.data.keyword.registryshort_notm}}
+In this step, you will update the generated BuildConfig section of the generated yaml to point to {{site.data.keyword.registryshort_notm}} namespace and push the generated builder image to {{site.data.keyword.registryshort_notm}}.
+In this tutorial, a remote private {{site.data.keyword.registryshort_notm}} is used for persistent storage of created images.

 1. To automate access to your registry namespaces and to push generated builder Docker image to {{site.data.keyword.registryshort_notm}}, create a secret using an IAM API key
    ```sh